 12 Sept 2013

-The Bell of the Four Evangelists (by Violet Needham)
+The Bell of the Four Evangelists by Violet Needham

-‘The Bell of the Four Evangelists’ was written as contemporary fiction in 1947.
-It features a 12-year-old girl called Penelope Merivale whose parents must travel abroad, and cannot take her.
-She has the option of boarding school (which she dislikes heartily) or going to stay with her cousin-once-removed Tabitha.
-Tabitha, we learn, was in love with Penelope’s father (her first cousin) and when he married someone else, she determined never to see him again.
+Tabitha, we learn, was once in love with Penelope’s father (her first cousin) and when he married someone else, she determined never to see him again.
 But she is eager to meet his daughter.
-Penelope is not very keen when she first hears of the suggestion, but she’s a thoughtful child, prone to ‘hunches’ - and after some pondering, she decides that it would be a good idea to stay with her cousin after all.
+Penelope is not very keen when she first hears of the suggestion, but she’s a thoughtful child, prone to ‘hunches’.
+After some pondering, she decides that it would be a good idea to stay with her cousin after all.

 It’s quite an exciting book, with secrets and tension, and a supernatural element that’s oddly prosaic in some ways.
 Even though I didn’t always follow every subplot precisely, I enjoyed it very much.
 Penelope is a likeable heroine, and the often acerbic Tabitha is a delightful companion despite her frailty.
-The ending chapters are quite dramatic - perhaps overly so but somehow it didn’t matter - and I found it hard to put down.
+The ending chapters are quite dramatic - perhaps overly so, but somehow it doesn’t matter - and I found it hard to put down.

-The book is fascinating from the point of view of real social history - written in the 1940s as a contemporary novel, it gives a great picture of what life was like for a well-off and intelligent but somewhat lonely girl such as Penelope.
+The book is fascinating from the point of view of real social history.
+Written in the 1940s as a contemporary novel, it gives a great picture of what life was like for a well-off and intelligent but somewhat lonely girl such as Penelope.
 There are assumptions made about the ‘class’ system, but it’s remarkably egalitarian, considering the era.

 There’s a good introduction to the book, written for the 2011 reprinting, which first-time readers are warned contains spoilers.
 So I didn’t read it until I had finished the novel - and then enjoyed the general background and commentary that were given.